foundryvtt/crucible/docs/Character/Skills.md

 ### Bartering

 Bartering pertains to the art of trades and bargains.
 A well-trained barterer will be able to negotiate effectively with merchants or just about anyone they wish to conduct business with.
 Ranks in Bartering indicate insight into markets as a whole, but also into the social aspect of trading and haggling, persuading others to sweeten an offer, or make a compromise.
 Barterers can prioritize their training in either procuring obscure goods, transporting trade goods, or negotiating deals with others.

+#### Bartering Tasks

+**Appraise.** You can perform a Bartering check to determine the approximate value of an item, as well as identify any factors that may cause an item to increase or decrease in value or demand.
+**Haggle.** When conducting a trade or other form of negotiation, you can attempt to convince those you deal with to make a more reasonable offer, or settle for a deal that may be less beneficial for them.
+**Sense Intent.** When a deal is proposed, a Bartering check can determine if the offer is sincere, a joke, or an attempt to swindle.

 | Rank | Bartering Progression Ideas        |
 | ---- | ---------------------------------- |